-The Assistant Program Administrator/Clinical Director must authorize all requests for leave.
+The Assistant Program Administrator/Clinical Director must authorize all requests for clinical and education leave.
 After the leave is approved, the Assistant Program Administrator/Clinical Director will then notify the appropriate Clinical Coordinator.
 Clinical Coordinators may NOT approve leave without consultation with the AFN Administration.